gionin/steward/project-status.md

 - **Delete-containers UX** (item 4): the confirmation copy, how cascaded history is communicated, and whether an archive or close alternative sits beside outright deletion.
 - **Blessed container shapes** (item 6): whether to lock them now or after more design.
 - **Product language** (item 7).
+- **Today/History model** (item 17): what counts as "the live day," whether a past day is editable from the Today lens or only in History, and the prev/next interaction — settle before code, since it bears on the frozen-past-day invariant.
 - The shape and sequencing of the **AI facilitation layer** (items 8 to 14), once the deterministic desktop build is in hand.

 ---